johnnybionic/microservices-queues-routes/external-simulator/README.md

 Uses native JDBC for data access.

+Default port is 8010

+Use http://localhost:8010/actuator to list the available Spring Actuator endpoints.

 # points of interest

 The module can use either ActiveMQ (default Spring profile) or ApolloMQ ("apollo" Spring profile).
 There